-2. Director and Officer 10b5-1 Plan Disclosure: Recently adopted amendments to Rule 10b5-1 require among other things quarterly disclosure of (1) whether any director or officer adopted, modified, or terminated a Rule 10b5-1 or "non-Rule 10b5-1" trading plan, and (2) the material terms of the Rule 10b5-1 or non-Rule 10b5-1 trading arrangement (excluding pricing terms).
-The disclosure is required to be tagged in inline XBR, and the terms that should be disclosed include: the name and title of the director or officer; the date the plan was adopted, modified or terminated; the plan's duration; and the total amount of securities to be purchased or sold under the plan.
+2. Director and Officer 10b5-1 Plan Disclosure: Recently adopted amendments to Rule 10b5-1 require among other things20 quarterly disclosure of (1) whether any director or officer adopted, modified, or terminated a Rule 10b5-1 or "non-Rule 10b5-1" trading plan, and (2) the material terms of the Rule 10b5-1 or non-Rule 10b5-1 trading arrangement (excluding pricing terms).21 The disclosure is required to be tagged in inline XBR, and the terms that should be disclosed include: the name and title of the director or officer; the date the plan was adopted, modified or terminated; the plan's duration; and the total amount of securities to be purchased or sold under the plan.

-For calendar-year end companies, this disclosure was first required in Form 10-Qs for the quarter ended June 30, 2023 (under Part II, Item 5(c)) and required in each subsequent quarterly and annual reports on Form 10-K (under Part II, Item 9B).
-Companies should take steps to enhance disclosure controls and procedures to capture and report all of the new required information, including adoptions, modifications and terminations of 10b5-1 plans.
+For calendar-year end companies, this disclosure was first required in Form 10-Qs for the quarter ended June 30, 2023 (under Part II, Item 5(c)) and required in each subsequent quarterly and annual reports on Form 10-K (under Part II, Item 9B).22 Companies should take steps to enhance disclosure controls and procedures to capture and report all of the new required information, including adoptions, modifications and terminations of 10b5-1 plans.
 Although there is no requirement to affirmatively indicate if no plans were adopted for a particular quarter, most S&P 500 companies are either stating "None" under a "Trading Plans" subheading for the relevant Part II item, or otherwise affirmatively stating that "During the quarter ended [date], no director or Section 16 officer adopted or terminated any Rule 10b5-1 trading arrangements or non-Rule 10b5-1 trading arrangements."

-In August 2023, the SEC released five new C&DIs providing guidance on the nuances of these Rule 10b5-1 amendments (both with respect to the new conditions for the affirmative defense and the new quarterly disclosure requirement in Item 408 of Regulation S-K).
-Among other items, the SEC clarified (in Question 133A.02) that the quarterly disclosure requirement applies to any trading plan covering securities in which an officer or director has a direct or indirect pecuniary interest that is reportable under Section 16, provided that the officer or director has made the decision to adopt or terminate the plan.
-In addition, in Question 133A.01, the SEC clarified that disclosure regarding termination of a plan is not required for a plan that ends due to its expiration or completion.
+In August 2023, the SEC released five new C&DIs providing guidance on the nuances of these Rule 10b5-1 amendments (both with respect to the new conditions for the affirmative defense23 and the new quarterly disclosure requirement in Item 408 of Regulation S-K24).
+Among other items, the SEC clarified (in Question 133A.02) that the quarterly disclosure requirement applies to any trading plan covering securities in which an

-&lt;sup>20 The new rules also: (i) add five new conditions to the availability of the affirmative defense under Rule 10b5-1 (as further discussed below) (ii) update Forms 4 and 5 to require filers to identify transactions made pursuant to a plan that is intended to satisfy the affirmative defense conditions of Rule 10b5-1(c), and (iii) require all bona fide gifts of securities be reported on Form 4 within two business days.
+20 The new rules also: (i) add five new conditions to the availability of the affirmative defense under Rule 10b5-1 (as further discussed below) (ii) update Forms 4 and 5 to require filers to identify transactions made pursuant to a plan that is intended to satisfy the affirmative defense conditions of Rule 10b5-1(c), and (iii) require all bona fide gifts of securities be reported on Form 4 within two business days.

-&lt;sup>21 See new Item 408(a) of Regulation S-K. New CDI 113A.01 explains that this requirement does not include termination of a plan due to its expiration or completion.
+21 See new Item 408(a) of Regulation S-K. New CDI 113A.01 explains that this requirement does not include termination of a plan due to its expiration or completion.